darktasevski/CompSci/Math/ratios_rates_percentages.md

 374 + 66 = 440
 $$

-So, the carpet originaly cost \$440.
+So, the carpet originally cost \$440.
 To find the amount it was discounted we need to find what percent of 440 is 66:

 $$
 \begin{aligned}